 - Appendix B: Policies, Rules & Resources

-This publication is being distributed to graduate students and faculty members throughout the University of Pennsylvania.
-It is intended to provide graduate students, faculty, and graduate groups with guidelines that promote good mentoring relationships between faculty advisors and graduate students.
-And by clarifying expectations and responsibilities, we hope to reduce frustration and conflicts, which should foster more productive research experiences for our doctoral students.
+This publication is intended to provide graduate students, faculty, and graduate groups with guidelines that promote good mentoring relationships between faculty advisors and graduate students.
+By clarifying expectations and responsibilities, we hope to reduce frustration and conflicts and foster productive research experiences for our doctoral students.

-While models of mentoring relationships can vary across graduate programs at the University of Pennsylvania, there are general guidelines, policies, and approaches that apply everywhere.
+While models of mentoring relationships can vary across graduate programs at the University of Pennsylvania, there are general guidelines, policies, and approaches that apply to all graduate programs.
 These guidelines provide students with direction on choosing an advisor, establishing a dissertation committee and maintaining productive working relationships.
 Students and faculty can find information about their respective roles and responsibilities in this important relationship as well as advice on conflict resolution and links to important policies.